The following definitions and rules of interpretation apply in these Conditions.

 10.3.
 No party shall use any other party’s confidential information for any purpose other than to exercise its rights and perform its obligations under or in connection with the Contract.

 11.1.
-The Supplier has obtained insurance cover in respect of its own legal liability for individual claims.
-The limits and exclusions in this clause reflect the insurance cover the Supplier has been able to arrange and the Customer is responsible for making its own arrangements for the insurance of any excess loss.
+The Supplier has obtained insurance cover in respect of its own legal liability for individual claims (which the limits and exclusions in this clause reflect) and the Customer is responsible for making its own arrangements for the insurance of any excess loss.
+Alternatively, the Supplier can provide, at the Customer’s cost, insurance to cover those risks excluded by this clause 11 that are not covered by the Supplier’s existing insurance cover.
+Costs to provide such additional insurance cover should be requested from the Supplier by the Customer, if required.

 11.2.
 The restrictions on liability in this clause 11 apply to every liability arising under or in connection with the Contract including liability in contract, tort (including negligence), misrepresentation, restitution or otherwise.